 You must know that malware can take advantage of a Chrome policy that only system administrators can use.
 Consequently, the malicious browser extension gains immunity from being uninstalled.
-However, you can learn how to remove the Chrome extension ‘Installed by Enterprise Policy’ via the GPO.
+However, you can learn how to remove the Chrome extension “Installed by Enterprise Policy” via the Group Policy Editor (GPO).
 This is the way you can locate and delete the harmful extension.

-How to Remove an ‘Installed by Enterprise Policy’ Extension from Chrome
+How to Remove the “Installed by Enterprise Policy” Extension from Chrome

 In most cases, you can remove extensions like this by making some changes to the Windows Registry.
 The first thing you need to do is get the extension’s ID.
 Here are the steps:

-1. Launch Chrome, then type “chrome://extensions” (no quotes) inside the URL box.
+1. Launch Chrome, then type chrome://extensions inside the URL box.

 2. Hit Enter.

-If you are confident with your tech skills and you are certain that you will be able to follow the instructions to a tee, you can proceed with the steps below:
+If you are confident in your tech skills and are certain that you will be able to follow the instructions to a tee, you can proceed with the steps below:

-2. Inside the Search box, type “regedit” (no quotes), then hit Enter.
+2. Inside the search box, type regedit, then hit Enter.

 3. Once the Registry Editor is up, go to the menu at the top, then click Edit.